Porsche 917: Variants

-The original Porsche 917 was first run at the Le Mans Test in March 1969 and right from the start showed considerable handling problems due to aerodynamic lift.
-The original specification of the car included two versions, one of them a detachable long-tail (Langheck), that was designed using experience from the previous 907 long-tail coupés for minimum aerodynamic drag.
+The original Porsche 917, barely assembled and not yet homologated, was first run at the 1969 24 Hours of Le Mans Test weekend at the end of March 1969.
+Right from the start it showed speed but considerable handling problems due to aerodynamic lift.
+The original specification of the car included two versions with detachable rear bodywork.
+The long-tail (Langheck), that was designed using experience from the previous 907 long-tail coupés for minimum aerodynamic drag.
 Like the shorter tail, it came with suspension controlled moving flaps on the tail.

 Early in the 1969 Formula One season, large wings had been mounted on stilts on the front and rear suspensions of F1 cars, and could be adjusted with levers or pedals.
-The May 4 1969 Spanish Grand Prix was the last race of the high wing era in Formula One as both works Lotus cars suffered massive accidents when their suspension-mounted wing supports failed.
+The May 4 1969 Spanish Grand Prix was the last race of the high wing era in Formula One as both works Lotus 49 cars suffered massive accidents when their suspension-mounted wing supports failed.
 The CSI soon banned movable wings in motorsport, which affected the Le Mans race in June.
-It was only when Rolf Stommelen demonstrated how undriveable the car was without the moving flaps that they relented and allowed them for Le Mans only.
-Throughout 1969 the car's speed was countered by the handling problems and it won only one race, the Zeltweg 1000 km.
-Following that event, JW Automotive, who would be acting as a semi-works team in 1970, requested a test session with Porsche to try and sort out the car's problems.
+It was only when Rolf Stommelen demonstrated how undriveable the 917 was without the moving flaps that they relented and allowed them for Le Mans only.

+The 1969 World Sportscar Championship had four events before the homologation of the 917 as a Gr.4 sportscar became valid, starting in May 1969.
+The two overseas events were disappointing for Zuffenhausen, but the first two European round were decisive wins with the 908.
+Porsche swept the May 4 1969 Targa Florio 1-2-3-4 with new open-top Porsche 908/02 and did not bring a 917 to Sicily, but a week later to the 1000km Spa were the 917 had a less than impressive debut on a wet track.
+With the factory drivers preferring the long-tail 908L coupés, which basically had the same body as a 917L but due to less power not the same high speed problems, only one 917 started the race, replacing a 908L with blown engine.
+Next WC round was the 1000km Nürburgring were an armada of Porsche 908/02 finished 1-2-3-4-5.
+Neither factory driver wanted to drive the 917 on the twisty Ring, and that was continued in 1970 and 1971.
+Porsche needed to sell the 917 to privateers, and tried to hire BMW factory drivers to showcase the 917, but Munich declined.
+British drivers steered the lone short-tail 917 to an 8th place finish, and John Woolfe ordered one.